Chemotherapy for mesothelioma

 Your doctor may offer you chemotherapy to help slow the growth of mesothelioma and control symptoms.

-About chemotherapy for mesothelioma
+Chemotherapy for pleural mesothelioma

-Your doctor may offer you chemotherapy to help slow the growth of pleural and peritoneal mesothelioma and control symptoms.
+Your doctor may offer chemotherapy to help slow the growth of pleural mesothelioma.
+It may also help with symptoms such as pain and breathlessness.
 Your doctor will tell you if chemotherapy is suitable for you.

 Related pages